JayZeus999/Calculator/README.md

 # Calculator

-Simple calculator built using HTML, CSS & JAVASCRIPT
+A Project from The Odin Project's Foundations: Simple calculator built using HTML, CSS & JAVASCRIPT